ustc-hlli/RPPformer-Flow/README.md

 The quantitative results will be displayed when the evaluation process is finished.

 ## Acknowledgement
-Our code is based on PointPWC-Net and HPLFlowNet.
+Our code is based on [PointPWC-Net](https://github.com/DylanWusee/PointPWC) and [HPLFlowNet](https://github.com/laoreja/HPLFlowNet).
-The PointNet2 cpp lib is from pointnet2 and the KNN implementation is from flownet3d.
+The PointNet2 cpp lib is from the [repo](https://github.com/sshaoshuai/Pointnet2.PyTorch) and the KNN implementation is from the [repo](https://github.com/hyangwinter/flownet3d_pytorch).

 Sincere thanks for their excellent works!